-Amtrak train derails after colliding with vehicle in Southern California
+Amtrak train derails after hitting vehicle in Southern California

 The derailed train cars remained upright on a section of track adjacent to an orchard and bare sections of land.

+Most of the passengers were able to exit the train on their own or with the help of first responders, who were called around 11:20 a.m., McGrath said.
+A few people were transported to hospitals for evaluation, but he didn’t know how many.

-An ABC7 helicopter showed numerous people milling about in a field as firefighters worked the scene.
+TV news helicopters showed numerous people, many carrying luggage, milling about in a field as firefighters worked the scene.

 Crews were able to quickly douse a small fire, McGrath said.